thePeras/LDTS_Flappy_Tiger/docs/README.md

 Singleton pattern ensures that only one instance of the class managing the music and sound effects is created.
 This object is also accessible from everywhere.
-In resume, there is onyl a single point to access the music and sound effects.
+In resume, there is only a single point to access the music and sound effects.

 **Implementation**